HazyResearch/halp/README.md

 # High Accuracy Low Precision Training (HALP_PyTorch)

-**HALP_PyTorch is a PyTorch-based simulator for the HALP (High Accuracy Low Precision) training algorithm.** HALP is a low-precision stochastic gradient descent variant that uses entirely low- precision computation in its inner loop while infrequently recentering this computation with higher-precision computation done in an outer loop.
+**HALP_PyTorch is a PyTorch-based simulator for the HALP (High Accuracy Low Precision) training algorithm.** HALP is a low-precision stochastic gradient descent variant that uses entirely low-precision computation in its inner loop while infrequently recentering this computation with higher-precision computation done in an outer loop.
 HALP anchors on two key components: (1) a known variance reduction method based on stochastic variance-reduced gradient (SVRG); (2) a novel bit centering technique that uses infrequent high-precision computation to reduce quantization noise.
 HALP_PyTorch is built on the IEEE float16 tensor and arithmetic provided by PyTorch.
-This implementation can be used to replicate our experiment results on multiple model, including logistic regression, LeNet, LSTM and ResNet.
+This implementation can be used to replicate our experiment results on multiple models, including logistic regression, LeNet, LSTM and ResNet.

 ## Content